-- Documents not collected at closing such as a death certificate or counseling certificate - Documents that require a box to be checked, such as the annuity form or proceeds form, are not completed
+- The loan application not signed at the top of the first page. - The HUD addendum not signed in both spots. - The HECM counseling certificate not signed. - Original documents not collected at closing such as a death certificate or counseling certificate. - Documents that require a box to be checked, such as the annuity form or proceeds form, are not completed.